mattherman/MbDotNet/README.md

 If you would like to just run the unit tests (which do not require Mountebank), run the following:

 ```
-dotnet test --filter TestCategory=Unit
+dotnet test --filter Category=Unit
 ```

-Similarly, you can filter to only the acceptance tests using `--filter TestCategory=Acceptance`.
+Similarly, you can filter to only the acceptance tests using `--filter Category=Acceptance`.